UW-GAC/analysis_pipeline/README.md

 `signif_type` | See description | `fixed`, `bonferroni`, or `none`; character string for how to calculate the significance threshold.
 Default is `fixed` for single variant analysis and `bonferroni` for other analysis types.
 `signif_line_fixed` | `5e-9` | P-value for the significance line.
 Only used if `signif_type = fixed`.
 `qq_mac_bins` | NA | Space separated string of integers (e.g., `"5 20 50"`).
 If set, generate a QQ plot with binned by the specified MAC thresholds.
+`lambda_quantiles` | NA | Space separated string of quantiles at which to calculate lambda.
+If set, create a text file with lambda calculated at the specified quantiles stored in `out_file_lambdas`.
+`out_file_lambdas` | `lambda.txt` | File to store lambda calculated at different quantiles.

 ### Single-variant